mars-sim/mars-sim/README.md

 ### Remote Console Connection

-To set up true headless mode, follow the steps in this [wiki](https://github.com/mars-sim/mars-sim/wiki/Remote-Console-Connection)
+To set up true headless mode in your platform, follow the steps in this [wiki](https://github.com/mars-sim/mars-sim/wiki/Remote-Console-Connection).

 ---

 ## Outreach
 Feel free to use our [Facebook community](https://www.facebook.com/groups/125541663548/) to discuss relevant topics with regard to the development of mars-sim.
-See also [old/archived discussions](https://sourceforge.net/p/mars-sim/discussion/)
+See also old/archived [SF discussions](https://sourceforge.net/p/mars-sim/discussion/).

 ---